Goals of the School

 To apply, you must have a bachelor’s degree with a minimum 3.0 grade point average (GPA) on a 4.0 scale.
 Other factors, including professional experience or an outstanding portfolio, may qualify you for probationary admission if your undergraduate GPA was below the minimum requirement.
 You will need to submit completed application forms, send in an application fee, and arrange for two official transcripts from each post-secondary institution attended to be sent to the Graduate College.
 To apply online, go to the Graduate Services site.

 All students whose native language is not English and do not have a bachelor’s degree from an accredited institution of higher education in the United States are required to demonstrate English language competency by achieving an adequate score on the IELTS: International English Language Testing System or TOEFL: The Test of English as a Foreign Language.
 Current minimum score requirements is a TOEFL of 600.
 To learn more, please see the English Proficiency Requirements provided by Ohio University’s Graduate College.

 Successful applicants into Information Graphics and Interactive Design, Photojournalism, Commercial Photography will generally have three or more years of professional experience and a focused statement of intent.
-Applicant selections for the Photojournalism sequence are heavily weighted toward mid-career professionals.
 Applicants for the Visual Communication Management sequence will often have even more time in the profession.